Drug Information

 Vaccines: Live vaccines (e.g., yellow fever, BCG, cholera, typhoid, varicella) should not be given when you are taking everolimus.
 Before starting treatment with this medication, check with your doctor to ensure your immunizations are up to date.

 Children: Everolimus is not recommended for children with cancer who are less than 18 years of age.
 The safety and effectiveness of using this medication have not been studied for children with SEGA who are less than 1 year of age and there is limited information about the use of everolimus for children less than 3 years of age.
-The safety and effectiveness of using everolimus to treat children under the age of 2 years who have seizures associated with TSC is not recommended.
+The safety and effectiveness of using everolimus to treat children under the age of 2 years who have seizures associated with TSC has not been fully determined and is not recommended.

 Seniors: People over 65 years of age are more likely to experience side effects while taking this medication.
 Your doctor may adjust your dose based on side effects and how well the medication is tolerated.